-The word was originally used of Greek and Roman actors who would use large masks and pretend to be something they were not.
-The word came to be used of people who were externally religious but internally insincere.
+The word was originally used by Greek and Roman actors who would use large masks and pretend to be something they were not.
+The word came to be used by people who were externally religious but internally insincere.
 Hypocrites care more about appearance than truth.
 They’re more concerned with reputation than reality.

 Others use it as an excuse: “I won’t become a Christian because there are too many hypocrites in the church!”
 I love motivational speaker Zig Ziglar’s response to this: “Why not?
 We can handle another one!”

 – Because there are hypocritical people in all walks of life.

 – Because there will always be counterfeits of the real thing.
 For example, you’ll never find a counterfeit $7 note because there is no such thing as a $7 note.
 The fact that there are counterfeit Christians around means there must be the real thing as well – that’s good news!

 – Because some people call themselves Christian but they are really not.
 They go to church, wear a cross, have a sticker on their car, and carry a big black Bible but they’ve never had a life-changing encounter with Jesus!